emmapatton/Programming-1-and-2/README.md

 # Programming and Scripting Module
-Programming and Scripting Module Problem Sets for the online Higher Diploma in Data Analytics with GMIT.
+Programming and Scripting Module Problem Sets for the online Higher Diploma in Data Analytics with the Galway Mayo Institute of Technology (GMIT).
-Python is the programming language covered in this module therefore all problem sets have been written in Python.
+Python is the programming language covered in this module.
+Visual Studio Code was the editor used to write the following problem sets.

 ## Problem Sets

 ### Weeks 1 & 2 - Problem Set 1 and 2:
-- **Problem 1 Description:** This program, written by @Ian McLoughlin, calculates the *nth* **fibonacci** [1] number where *n* is the sum of the first and last letters of my first name, as numbers.
-Take A as the number 1, B as 2, C as 3, and so on.
+- **Problem 1 Description:** This program, written by Ian McLoughlin, calculates the *nth* **fibonacci** [1] number where *n* is the sum of the first and last letters of my first name *(Emma)*, as numbers.
+It specifies that A is 1, B is 2, C is 3 etc. Please refer to the file fibname.py for the result in comments.

-- **Problem 2 Description:** This program, written by @Ian McLoughlin, displays **fibonacci** numbers using peoples names.
+- **Problem 2 Description:** This program, written by Ian McLoughlin, displays **fibonacci** numbers using peoples names.
 In this example, my surname *Patton* is used.
+Please refer to the file fibname.py for the result in comments.

 - **File Name:** fibname.py